KatharaFramework/Kathara-Labs/tutorials/kathara-external/communicating-with-the-host/README.md

 The same procedure can be used to connect a network scenario to a VM, a container, or another network scenario running on the host executing the emulation.

-The tutorial works only on Linux.
-It works even on WSL, if you install Docker directly from Linux
-(not using the Docker Desktop installed on the Windows host).
+The tutorial only works on Linux.
+On WSL, the tutorial works only if you install Docker directly in the Linux distribution (Docker Desktop on the Windows host is not supported).

 ## Configuration